Year of Establishment

 Arts:05, Science:08, Commerce:04, Other:02.

 ABOUT THE INSTITUTION

 The Hajee Karutha Rowther Howdia College was established in the year 1956 by the Late Hajee Mohamed Meeran Rowther, popularly known as Hajee Karutha Rowther.

 Hajee Karutha Rowther Howdia College, occupies a unique place among the institutions of higher education in Tamil Nadu.
 It owes its existence solely to the munificence of Hajee Karutha Rowther, who was a man of simple living but lofty ideals.
 The college provides opportunity especially to the poor students who could not afford to continue their studies in cities like Madurai, Tiruchi and Chennai.
 Hajee Karutha Rowther Howdia College claims the reputation of the first rural college ever established in the erstwhile Madurai district.

 The Institution, Hajee Karutha Rowther Howdia College, has fulfilled the dreams of its founder by being accredited with the most coveted ‘A’ Grade by the National Assessment and Accreditation Council (NAAC) in the year 2005.
+The College was re-accredited with ‘A’ grade by NAAC in 2012.
 Besides, the ‘BEST COLLEGE AWARD FOR COMMUNAL HARMONY’ at the University level was conferred upon the College in 2005, by Madurai Kamaraj University, Madurai.

 This institution has every right to be proud of having sent out many talented young men and women to serve the nation and society.
 We can very well hope that, it will continue doing better service in the years to come.